 Why I Don't Recommend Drying Pasta At Home

-One of the most common recommendations for longer-term storage is to dry your own pasta.
+Drying your pasta is one of the most common recommendations for longer-term storage.
 I do not recommend this for several reasons:

 - Improperly dried pasta, especially egg doughs, can turn moldy from excess moisture or humidity in the air2.
 This has happened to me!